don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

     CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;

-Create a hypertable for sensor_data.
-The function takes the table name and the time column.
+Convert sensor_data to a hypertable.
+The create_hypertable function takes the table name and the time column.

     SELECT create_hypertable('sensor_data', 'recorded_at');